2023 Dnipro residential building airstrike: Reactions

 Ukrainian President Volodymyr Zelenskyy said the Russian attack targeted civilian apartment blocks and as a result was a war crime.
 In his daily evening appeal of 15 January President Zelenskyy addressed the Russian citizens who had not spoken out against Russia's military invasion of Ukraine in Russian stating: "Your cowardly silence, an attempt to ride out what is happening, will end with these same terrorists coming for you one day."

 Former Ukrainian presidential adviser Oleksii Arestovych initially stated that Ukrainian air defenses had shot down the Russian missile, causing it to fall and detonate on the building.
 However, he later retracted his statement and apologized following widespread criticism of his remarks within Ukraine, and resigned from his position as well.

 The United Nations called the images coming out from the aftermath of the attack "horrifying".

 The French Ministry of Foreign Affairs called the attack a war crime and noted that it indicates Russia's intention to escalate the war.

-President of Lithuania Gitanas Nausėda stated that Russia would definetley bear responsibility for attacks on peaceful cities.
+President of Lithuania Gitanas Nausėda stated that Russia would definitely bear responsibility for attacks on peaceful cities.
 On January 14 a three-day mourning was declared in Dnipro.

 Vladimir Putin's press secretary Dmitry Peskov stated that Russian forces never attack residential buildings and that the residential building had probably collapsed because of a Ukrainian air defense counterattack.
 The Russian Ministry of Defence meanwhile confirmed their responsibility for other missile strikes in Dnipro.

 Dnipro mayor Borys Filatov said that the Russians might have intended to target a nearby thermal power station.